Exabyte-io/documentation/docs/terminology/property-classification.md

 # Classification

-We subdivide all properties into:
+We subdivide all properties into.

 ## Core-Properties